movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Upon the completion of the course you will have an option to join a 6-week continuation, if you want to go further.
 These are weekly movement classes/workshops playing with and building onto the motor skills from the basic course.
-The price is £120 for the full 6 weeks or 2.
-We will focus on improving your strength-to-weight ratio – especially through re-introducing developmental movements such as crawling and hanging and support you in building robust functional strength.
+The price is £120 for the full 6 weeks.
+We will focus on improving your strength-to-weight ratio – especially through re-introducing developmental movements such as crawling and hanging to support you in building robust functional strength.